S1mplector/Synaptune/README.md

 # Synaptune

-A binaural beat simulator web tool, structured as a monorepo using clean architecture principles.
+A binaural beat simulator web tool, structured as a monorepo.

 ## Architecture Overview